cinemagoer/cinemagoer/docs/usage/quickstart.rst

    >>> movies[0]
    <Movie id:0133093[http] title:_The Matrix (1999)_>

-As the example indicates, the result is a list of :class:`Movie <imdb.Movie>` objects.
+As the example indicates, the result is a list of :class:`Movie <imdb.Movie.Movie>` objects.
 These behave like dictionaries, i.e. they can be queried by giving the key of the data you want to obtain:

 .. code-block:: python